puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/it-IT/microsoft-edge-policies.md

   [Torna all'inizio](#microsoft-edge---criteri)

   ### TabFreezingEnabled
-  #### Consenti blocco delle schede in background
+  #### Allow freezing of background tabs
-  >Versioni supportate: Microsoft Edge in Windows e Mac dalla versione 79 o successiva
+  >Versioni supportate: Microsoft Edge in Windows dalla versione 79 o successiva

   #### Descrizione
-  Controlla se Microsoft Edge è in grado di bloccare le schede in background per almeno 5 minuti.
+  Controls whether Microsoft Edge can freeze tabs that are in the background for at least 5 minutes.

-Il blocco delle schede riduce l'uso della CPU, della batteria e della memoria.
-Microsoft Edge utilizza l'euristica per evitare di bloccare le schede che svolgono funzioni utili in background, ad esempio notifiche di visualizzazione, riproduzione audio e riproduzione in streaming di video.
+Tab freezing reduces CPU, battery, and memory usage.
+Microsoft Edge uses heuristics to avoid freezing tabs that do useful work in the background, such as display notifications, play sound, and stream video.

-Se abiliti questi criteri o non li configuri, le schede in background per almeno 5 minuti potrebbero essere bloccate.
+If you enable or don't configure this policy, tabs that have been in the background for at least 5 minutes might be frozen.

-Se disabiliti questi criteri, nessuna scheda verrà bloccata.
+If you disable this policy, no tabs will be frozen.

   #### Funzionalità supportate:
   - Può essere obbligatorio: Sì
   - Può essere consigliato: No
-  - Aggiornamento criteri dinamici: Sì
+  - Aggiornamento criteri dinamici: No - Richiede il riavvio del browser

   #### Tipo di dati:
   Booleano